 Picture book biographies have quickly become a favorite genre for me, especially because of all the high quality ones that have been released recently.
 Just in 2018, there have been numerous wonderful releases.
+(ETA: Some of our 2019 favorites have been added in at the end!)
 A well done picture book biography helps kids to learn about an important person in an engaging way.
 The text is engaging and the illustrations are captivating and reading the story brings up so many important topics.
 I have found I have learned a great deal from these books right along with my kids.
 Below is my list of favorite picture book biographies released in approximately the last year.

 Dr. Jo: How Sara Josephine Baker Saved the Lives of America’s Children by Monica Kulling

 My son loved this one and has requested many rereads.
 I really appreciated the way Dr. Jo saw problems and, instead of despairing, worked hard to find solutions.
 She took on things that were not in her usual skill set because she knew it needed to be done.
 She was just one person doing what she could to help, and she saved the lives of thousands of children.